sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 desktop
 large desktop

-The hero is especially important.
+The Hero is especially important.
 Typography, spacing, image composition, project presentation, navigation, and video interaction may all change between breakpoints.
 Do not preserve desktop composition at the expense of mobile usability.